US slashes testing rules to speedup coronavirus screening

 The FDA's rush to waive testing requirements is a stark reversal from its initially cautious approach to approving tests for the virus.
 For almost all of February, the only FDA-authorized test was the one developed by the Centers for Disease Control and Prevention.

 Even after problems with the CDC test emerged, the FDA stuck to its traditional approach of requiring labs to submit detailed testing protocols and results before winning authorization.
 The agency finally reversed course late last month after an outcry from state and local labs frustrated by the lack of testing options.
 On Feb.
-29, the FDA issued new guidelines that allowed public, academic and hospital labs to develop their own in-house tests.
+29, the FDA issued new guidelines that allowed public, academic and hospital labs to develop their own in-house tests without prior government review.

 In retrospect, many experts say the FDA should have taken that step earlier.